Ke'Bryan Hayes Preview, Player Props: Pirates vs. Phillies

 Ke'Bryan Hayes At The Plate

-- Among qualifying batters in MLB, he ranks 30th in batting average, 103rd in on-base percentage, and 53rd in slugging.
+- Among qualified hitters, he ranks 40th in batting average, while his on-base percentage ranks 108th and he is 56th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.